Frequently Asked Questions

 What kinds of projects are funded by the East Portland Action Plan?

-Projects funded by the East Portland Action Plan cover a broad range of activities, including but not limited to: the arts, education, civic engagement, crime prevention, community building, and more.
+Projects funded by the East Portland Action Plan cover a broad range of activities representative of the intersectionality of the Action Plan.
 Projects must address at least one East Portland Action Plan strategy or item.
-Action Plan strategies have letters followed by one number (e.g. A.1) and Action items have letters followed by two numbers (e.g. A.1.1) You can find the Action Plan document by visiting: www.eastportlandactionplan.org.
+Action Plan strategies have letters followed by one number (e.g. A.1) and Action items have letters followed by two numbers (e.g. A.1.1) You can find the Action Plan document by visiting: www.eastportlandactionplan.org .

 Where can a project take place?